Best Time to Take Cholesterol Medicine: Morning vs Evening

 Proper timing also reduces side effects, particularly muscle pain and weakness that some patients experience with statins.
 When medication levels align with natural body rhythms, your liver processes the drugs more efficiently, reducing the risk of muscle-related complications.
 For patients concerned about hair loss and other side effects from cardiovascular medications, optimal timing can help minimize these issues.

 Adherence improves when dosing schedules fit naturally into your daily routine.
-Patients who find a timing pattern that works with their lifestyle are 40% more likely to take their medication consistently long-term.
-This consistency is crucial for cardiovascular protection and preventing cholesterol rebound.
+Patients who find a timing pattern that works with their lifestyle are more likely to take their medication consistently over the long term.
+Consistency is crucial for cardiovascular protection and preventing cholesterol rebound.
+If you are unsure which schedule suits your prescription, our AI doctor can review your medication list and help you choose a timing routine.

 Enhanced overnight cholesterol suppression provides better cardiovascular protection during the early morning hours when heart attacks and strokes are most common.
 Properly timed cholesterol medication helps maintain stable artery-protective levels during these high-risk periods.